fukata/docker-image-h2o/README.md

 # What's this

-docker image of h2o(ssl,mruby) with php7.
+docker image of h2o(ssl,mruby) with php7 on alpine:3.5.

 # Example